seanhess/angularjs-typescript/README.md

 Todo
 ----

+- Debowerify slowed it down a lot: http://benclinkinbeard.com/blog/2013/08/external-bundles-for-faster-browserify-builds/ - Or come up with some other way to do bootstrap

 ### Easy way to install dependencies.
 You don't need a config file, you already have one.
 You already have to search NPM for packages.
 It would be nice if you could KNOW which ones map to which definitely typed repositories.

 - API and library that return the correct definitely typed file for a given node module.
 It can do some simple name matching, or all of them.